-The time value of money tells us that receiving cash today is more valuable than receiving cash in the future.
-The reason is that the cash received today can be invested immediately and will begin growing in value.
-For instance, if a company receives $1,000 today and it is invested at 8% per year, the company will have $1,080 after 365 days.
+The time value of money recognizes that receiving cash today is more valuable than receiving cash in the future.
+The reason is that the cash received today can be invested immediately and begin growing in value.
+For instance, if a company receives $1,000 today and is able to invest the amount immediately at a rate of 10% per year, the company will have $1,100 after 365 days.

-The time value of money is important in accounting because of the cost principle and the revenue recognition principle.
-However, materiality and cost/benefit allow the accountants to ignore the time value of money for its routine accounts receivable and accounts payable having credit terms of 30 or 60 days.
+The time value of money is important in accounting because of the accountant's cost principle and revenue recognition principle.
+However, the concepts of materiality and cost/benefit allow the accountants to ignore the time value of money for the routine accounts receivable and accounts payable having credit terms of 30 or 60 days.